What Is Psychosis?

 What your doctor recommends will depend on the cause of your psychosis.
-Medication and talk therapy are common solutions.

 You might need to get treated in a hospital if you’re at risk of harming yourself or others, or if you can't control your behavior or do your daily activities.
-Your doctor will check your symptoms, look for causes, and suggest the best treatment for you.
+The doctor will check your symptoms, look for causes, and suggest the best treatment for you.

 Some clinics and programs offer help just for young people.

-Counseling can also help manage psychosis.
+Counseling, along with medicines, can also help manage psychosis.

-Family psychoeducation and support involves your loved ones.
+- Family psychoeducation and support involves your loved ones.
 It helps you bond and improves the way you solve problems together.

 - Coordinated specialty care (CSC) creates a team approach in treating psychosis when it’s first diagnosed.
 CSC combines medication and psychotherapy with social services and work and education support.